 Requests to the web service from a client application then automatically trigger the execution of the pipeline.
 Web service pipelines can be selected and published using the Intershop Studio without writing code.

 Apart from providing web services, Intershop 7 applications can easily integrate calls to external web services.
 The necessary stubs and helper classes to call web services from pipelets and pipelines can be generated using the Intershop Studio.

 REST web services are hosted on a server and offer the client a number of predefined resources.
 To interact with a resource, the client can access the resource via its URI using standard HTTP methods, headers, and parameters.
 Subsequently, the server returns the requested data in the requested format (usually, JSON or XML).
 Finally, the client application can use the data.

 Intershop 7 provides a REST framework that makes it easy to design and extend REST APIs.
 Resources are created in Java and can be registered to any IS7 application (Backoffice, SMC, Storefront etc.) using the Component Framework.
 The Component Framework provides base and helper classes to quickly start developing REST resources.

 Intershop 7 includes several REST APIs, including the customer-facing B2C WebShop REST API.
-For details, see the Reference - WebShop REST APIs.
+For details, see the Overview - Intershop Commerce Management REST API.